JWar/JonsApp/README.md

 the by.

-Of course the back end doesnt work like WhatsApp, they use their own system (presumably sockets...) and they also have encryption etc... but the principles should be similar and JonsApp should be written in a way that allows easy adding of encryption, this presumably would just make use of an 'encryption object' that does its thing on any new messages received or sent?
+Of course the back end doesnt work like WhatsApp, they use their own system (presumably sockets...) and they also have encryption etc... but the principles should be similar and JonsApp shou ld be written in a way that allows easy adding of encryption, this presumably would just make use of an 'encryption object' that does its thing on any new messages received or sent?

 Notes/Things to look out for: